21f2000639/TDS_proj1/README.md

 # TDS_proj1
 1. Approach:
-•	All the data of SYDNEY-based users with 100+ followers and their repositories were extracted from GitHub API using Python script.
+•	All the data of SYDNEY-based users with 100+ followers and their repositories were scraped from GitHub API using Python script.
 Python's requests library was used to automate the processs of fetching the data.
 2. Analysis Insights:
 •	Majority Developers worked ATLASSIAN company.
 Primary language used is JavaScript followed by TypeScript.
 •	Mermaid is the language with the highest average number of stars per repositories.